bensaunders/exercism-beer-song/README.md

 a pretty good job of making it clear what the shape of the problem is: most verses are of the same type, but there are a few exceptions.

+### Iteration 2 (current)

+This iteration is actually worse than before, in many ways.
+It's certainly less easy to see at a glance what the code does.
+But it starts to uncover the exact similarities and differences between the types of verse, and it gives names to some of the component parts.

 ## Introduction

 Welcome to [Beer Song on Exercism's Ruby Track](https://exercism.org/tracks/ruby/exercises/beer-song).